Building Coding Agents via Entropy-Enhanced Multi-Turn Preference Optimization: Conclusion

 \section{Conclusion}

-In this work, we introduce \sys, an entropy-enhanced preference optimization framework designed to improve the performance of multi-turn, tool-using agents on complex SWE tasks.
-By explicitly regularizing the preference objective to preserve policy diversity, \sys overcomes the limitations of standard alignment methods that often lead to diversity collapse. \sys achieves state-of-the-art results among open-weight models on the \swebench leaderboard, establishing a robust and effective method for building more powerful and reliable coding agents.
+In this work, we introduce \sys, an entropy-enhanced preference optimization framework for multi-turn, tool-using agents on complex SWE tasks.
+By explicitly regularizing the preference objective to preserve policy diversity, \sys overcomes the diversity collapse issue. \sys achieves state-of-the-art results among open-weight models on the \swebench leaderboard, establishing a robust and effective method for building more powerful and reliable coding agents.
 We hope our work encourages further exploration into diversity-preserving alignment for building more capable and robust LLM agents.